-We are recruiting volunteers befrienders to provide help and support to people on the autistic spectrum within their home or in the community.
+We are recruiting volunteer befrienders to provide help and support to people on the autistic spectrum within their home or in the community.

 Volunteer support takes place once a week, usually during after school hours or weekends.